What’s In Scott Bourne’s Camera Bag?

 As for camera straps – I like the Peak Design SL-BK-3 Slide Camera Strap because it can quickly clip on or off and will hold the Olympus camera body with the 300mm f/4 Pro Lens.

-I don’t use many actual filters on my lenses, but there are times I want a polarizer.
-My favorite is the Singh-Ray 77mm LB Warming Circular Polarizer Thin Mount Filter.
+I don’t use many actual filters on my lenses, but there are times I want a polarizer or an ND filter (mostly for video.)
+My new favorite is the Breakthrough Photography X4 CPL is my choice.
 It’s great for cutting reflections and warming a scene.
 77mm with step down rings can be used on most lenses.
+The X4 CPL is built to withstand extreme wind, salt water, dust and other abrasive conditions and elements where other filters may fail.
+It has a 25 year guarantee.

 The Think Tank Photo Airport Security V3.0 is far and away my favorite travel bag.
 It holds all my bird photography gear and can be either rolled through an airport or carried on my back.
 It’s very versatile, strong, and flexible.